johnbayo/nextcloud/docker/README.md

 # nextcloud

-This project will build a Nextcloud Image
+This project will build a custom Image for Nextcloud